Dora Gorman

-Dora Gorman (born 18 February 1993) is an Irish radiologist and footballer who plays as a midfielder for Peamount United of the Women's National League (WNL).
+Dora Gorman (born 18 February 1993) is an Irish radiologist and former footballer who played as a midfielder for Peamount United of the Women's National League (WNL).
 In 2010, she was captain of the Republic of Ireland U-17 squad who were runners-up in the 2010 UEFA Women's Under-17 Championship and quarter-finalists in the 2010 FIFA U-17 Women's World Cup.
 As well as being a medical doctor, Gorman is an all-round sportswoman.
 She has also represented the Ireland women's national field hockey team at various levels and has played senior inter-county ladies' Gaelic football for the Galway county team.

 Early years

 Gorman grew up in Barna, County Galway and is the daughter of Michael and Margaret Gorman.
 She attended Dominican College, Taylor's Hill, Galway where she studied for her Leaving Cert.
 In 2011, she was awarded a medal for achieving the joint highest mark in the Leaving Certificate Physics Examination in the Republic of Ireland.
 While still at school, Gorman played association football with Salthill Devon, Gaelic football with Salthill-Knocknacarra GAA and field hockey with Greenfields Hockey Club.

 Gorman represented Galway GAA at under-12, under-14 and under-16 levels.
 In July 2010 Gorman played for Galway in the All-Ireland Under-18 Ladies' Football Championship final, scoring 1–1 as she helped them defeat a Donegal GAA team that featured Ciara Grant.
 Together with Julie-Ann Russell, Gorman also played Gaelic football for Galway at senior level in the Ladies' National Football League.
 Gorman also played for the Ireland women's national field hockey team at under-16 and under-18 level as well as for the development A team.
 She was initially selected to represent Ireland at the 2010 Summer Youth Olympics but subsequently had to withdraw due to other sporting commitments.